oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide670DeployDocker.md

 ### Step 2: Configure the environment to point to your cloud instance

 - Upload the kubeconfig file into the repository.
 During the creation of the cluster, a file called **mykubeconfig** was generated.
 This file is required to connect to your cluster from within the build job.
-In case you skipped the optional step 3 to create your own cluster, your instructor will provide you with the appropriate kubeconfig file.
+In case you are using a common Kubernetes cluster, your instructor will provide you with the appropriate kubeconfig file.

   - In Developer Cloud, navigate to the top level of your git repository, and hit the **+ File** button: